Crisis and Resilience Fund

-Suffolk Local Welfare Assistance Scheme
+What is the Local Welfare Assistance Scheme (LWAS)?

 Who can apply?

-To receive help from LWAS you must:
+To receive financial support from the LWAS you must:

-• Be 16-years old or over
+• be 16-years old or over

-• Have less than £1,500 available in savings across the household
+• have less than £1,500 available in savings across the household (Please note for those age 66+, the savings limit is £6,000)

 Before you apply

 1. Your national insurance number.
 We cannot process an application without it.
-If you have lost it, please visit Find a lost National Insurance number | GOV. If you do not have a national insurance number please apply for one online
+If you have lost it, read about how to find it from the Gov.UK website.
+If you do not have a national insurance number you apply for one online

 • Council tax or utility bill dated within the last 12 months

-• Current UK driving license
+• Current full UK driving licence (provisional licence not accepted)

-• Benefit, pension, hospital or GP letter
+• Benefit, state pension, hospital or GP letter

 We will use the information you provide to check your details using council and central government systems to check your identity and eligibility for Local Welfare Assistance.